ksandom/installUltraleap/README.md

 * "Diagnostic Visualizer" on the "Troubleshooting" tab, which shows you what your device is reporting.
 (Also great fun to play with.)
 * "Show Software Log" on the "Troubleshooting" tab, which tells you why something is or is not working.

+You can also run `sudo journalctl -fu leapd` to see the log.